All Those SpongeBob Memes Explained

 The two-image meme captures a perfect shock or a late, terrible realization.
 It’s used when people forget to do their homework, learn about an important and very adorable animal, or have deeply rooted anxieties that blossom in their homemade memes.

 Patrick is determined to bring his best friend back home, and he will do whatever it takes to make that happen.
-He chases SpongeBob down like the jellyfish he is pretending to be.
+So, he chases SpongeBob down like the jellyfish he is pretending to be.
 If that sounds horrifying, it’s because it is.
 He is evil, after all.

 Who Put You On the Planet?